RetroReversing/retroReversing/pages/gameboy/twitchplaysemulators.md

 end
 ```

+With this script you can manually create a **button.txt** file with one button press per line or even better you can write a script that generates button.txt based on some external event such as a Twitch chat.

-The source code for everything covered in the Keynote is available on Github:
+The source code for a similar project covered in the Keynote is available on Github:
 [sagnew/Twilio-IP-Messaging-Plays-Pokemon: A clone of the 2013 phenomenon "Twitch Plays Pokemon" using Twilio's new IP Messaging API.](https://github.com/sagnew/Twilio-IP-Messaging-Plays-Pokemon)

 ---